 Introduction

-Semantic Blockchain is a name combining two of the hottest buzzwords of the 2010’s.
+Semantic Blockchain as a name combines two of the hottest buzzwords of the 2010’s.
 To the casual observer this may look like hype breeding hype.
 A deeper examination however reveals a very different picture.
 While the underlying topic areas “Semantic” and “Blockchain” have been evolving over centuries and decades respectively the meteoric rise of their importance as fields of study and practical application is neither accidental nor coincidental.
-Both are different aspects of the monumental transformation our global society is undergoing as we move more and more social, political, legal, economic and technical interactions and transactions into new virtual, dematerialised forms underpinned by the capabilities if digital technology.
+Both are different aspects of the monumental transformation our global society is undergoing as we move more and more social, political, legal, economic and technical interactions and transactions into new virtual, dematerialised forms underpinned by the capabilities of digital technology.
 Almost all such interactions and transactions require the ability for participants to obtain two types of certainty: First is the certainty that the meaning of key communications is the same for all participants at critical points during an interaction and that all critical elements of a transaction have the same meaning to all participants.
 The second certainty required is that there is certainty about whether and under what circumstances agreement has taken place between participants in an interaction or transaction.
 It is worth to consider each in turn.

 1.1 The Need for Certainty of Meaning